Become a mentor

 How does it work?

 The researcher development programme will offer training and support to get you going as a mentor.
-We will pair you with a member of the STARS programme or a new PGR and will be there for you along the way.
+We will pair you with a member of the ARMS programme or a new PGR and will be there for you along the way.
 We will give you the skills you need through a short training sessions and then let you take it from there.
 Once you are paired with your mentee you should expect to volunteer about an hour a month to sit and chat with them.

 Transition to Research Mentoring